eclipse-xpanse/xpanse-iam/zitadel/terraform/README.md

  terraform apply -auto-approve -var-file=environments/testbed.tfvars
 ```

-> Note: Due an open bug in Zitadel-Terraform-Provider, we are not able to change branding icons.
+> Note: Due to an open bug in Zitadel-Terraform-Provider, we are not able to change branding icons.
 This must be done manually for now.
+> Operation reference the chapter 'Manual Configuration on Console' in [zitadel/README.md](../README.md#Manual Configuration on Console)

 ## Get Consumer Details